 Pros & Cons of Buying Mid-Cap Stocks

 We’re here to help!
 First and foremost, SoFi Learn strives to be a beneficial resource to you as you navigate your financial journey.
-Read more We develop content that covers a variety of financial topics.
+We develop content that covers a variety of financial topics.
 Sometimes, that content may include information about products, features, or services that SoFi does not provide.
 We aim to break down complicated concepts, loop you in on the latest trends, and keep you up-to-date on the stuff you can use to help get your money right.
-Read less

 Pros & Cons of Buying Mid-Cap Stocks

-Mid-cap stocks are shares of publicly traded companies with market capitalization of about $2 billion to $10 billion.
+Mid-cap stocks are shares of publicly traded companies with market capitalizations of about $2 billion to $10 billion.
 The range also indicates where they fall in the spectrum of valuation between small-cap and big-cap (sometimes called large-cap) companies.

 Because the stocks are approximations based on a company’s current value, their classification might change over time.
+There are also pros and cons to investing in mid-cap stocks — as there are when investing in stocks of all types and sizes.

 Market Capitalization Investing